mazwat/mazwat.github.io/software-architecture-lm.md

 Order of execution refers to the way that the machine processes through the code that you have written.
 Conventionally this occurs on the same order you have written in it, sequentially or **synchronously**.
 But certain elements occur in closed loops, such as iterators like, for loops and also some code branches to accommodate multiple parallel processes.
 This is known as **asynchronous**.
 We will return to this shortly.
 Let’s now look at Unity and the **game loop**.

 Note - Other applications, engines and frameworks may have a slightly different **order of execution** and you should make yourself aware of the specifics of each.
-However the following is common with many realtime graphic software environments.
+However the following is common to many realtime graphic software environments.
 {: .callout .callout--info}

 Types of code execution: